-Mortgage brokers will also assist with the formal procedure with the bank, notary and lawyers and the real estate agents where necessary e.g. for the property valuation report.
+Mortgage brokers will also assist with the formal procedure with the bank, notary, lawyers, and real estate agents where necessary, e.g. for the property valuation report.

 All conditions and terms will be negotiated on a client’s behalf with a professional mortgage broker.
 They will save you from any unwanted surprises along the way and help you over the entire mortgage process and even accompany you to the notary appointment.